skovhus/jest-codemods/README.md

 To transform all test files in a directory run `jest-codemods test-folder` in your terminal.

-Only files requiring or importing AVA or Tape will be transformed.
 Notice the console output for errors, manual intervention and tweaks are to be expected.

 ## Usage (jscodeshift)

 To make the process as simple as possible, we recommend the `jest-codemods` CLI that wraps the `jscodeshift` executable.
 But you can also run the transformations directly using `jscodeshift`.

 ```
 $ npm install -g jscodeshift
 $ npm install jest-codemods
 $ jscodeshift -t node_modules/jest-codemods/dist/transformers/tape.js test-folder
 $ jscodeshift -t node_modules/jest-codemods/dist/transformers/ava.js test-folder
+$ jscodeshift -t node_modules/jest-codemods/dist/transformers/mocha.js test-folder
+$ jscodeshift -t node_modules/jest-codemods/dist/transformers/chai-assert.js test-folder
 ```

 ## Transformations

-In general `import` / `require` statements determine if any transformation are carried out.
+If possible `import` / `require` statements determine if any transformation are carried out.
 The original code quoting style is preserved.
 Warnings are made if packages are used that are incompatible with Jest.

 Usage of `proxyquire` is replaced with Jest mocks.